Click for Santo Domingo, Dominican Republic Forecast

 Sunglasses, Sunscreen light beach cover-up.

 Travel Insurance is a good idea, especially if you plan on doing some of the great outdoor activities this country has to offer.
 Also if you plan on traveling during hurricane season.
 This way if there is a hurricane you can postpone the trip with no penalties.
-Both or either of these travel insurances are good to have.

 Latin American Spanish (Lonely Planet Phrasebooks)